WhatTheDickens/suny-geneseo-writing-guide/docs/_conventions/formal-and-informal-writing.md

 ---
 layout: page
-title: "Formal and informal writing"
+title: "Formal and Informal Writing"
 ---

 *Men living in democratic ages do not readily comprehend the utility of forms; they feel an instinctive contempt for them.*